Skip to main content

 • Without an ETH Address set, the name can't be used as a Default or Mainnet Primary Name.

-• The same name can hold separate address records for other chains too — see Add wallet addresses for other chains.
+• The same name can hold separate address records for other chains too — see How do I add wallet addresses for other chains?.

-Both need to line up.
-If your name doesn't show up in the Primary Name drop-down at primary.ens.domains, the most common cause is that the ETH Address isn't set to the wallet you're connected with — switch wallets or change the ETH Address.
+• Set a Primary Name from a different wallet.
+A Primary Name only sticks if the name's ETH Address points at the wallet you're setting it from.
+If your name doesn't appear in the Primary Name drop-down at primary.ens.domains, the ETH Address probably isn't set to the wallet you're connected with — either switch wallets, or change the ETH Address.

-How to set or update the ETH Address
+How to set or change the ETH Address

-You need to be on the Manager wallet — the wallet that controls a name's records.
-You'll need a bit of ETH on Ethereum Mainnet for gas — no other cost.
+Connect with the Manager — the wallet that controls a name's records — and have a bit of ETH on Ethereum Mainnet for gas.
+No other cost.

-1. Go to app.ens.domains and connect your wallet.
+1. Open Edit Profile.
+Go to app.ens.domains and connect your wallet.
+Search for your name, open the Profile tab, and click Edit Profile.

 Once it lands, funds sent to yourname.eth go to the new wallet.